-How Much Does a Personal Injury Lawyer in Sacramento Cost?
+How Much Does a Personal Injury Lawyer in Sacramento Charge?

 Many personal injury victims find themselves placed in precarious financial situations.
-The team at Rosenthal Law takes all Sacramento personal injury cases on a contingency fee basis.
-This means that we do not charge any upfront or out-of-pocket costs to the client when we decide to take a case.
-Our clients will pay no legal fees until after we secure the compensation they need through a favorable settlement or verdict.
+The experienced legal team at Rosenthal Law takes all Sacramento personal injury cases on a contingency fee basis.
+This means that our Sacramento law office does not charge any upfront or out-of-pocket costs to the client when we decide to take a case.
+Our clients will pay no legal fees until after we secure the financial compensation they need through a favorable settlement or verdict.
 This way, we can ensure that all injury victims have skilled legal representation in order to stand up to those who caused them harm.

 Contact a Sacramento Personal Injury Attorney

 If you or somebody you care about has sustained a serious injury that was caused by the careless, negligent, or intentional actions of another person, contact a Sacramento personal injury attorney as soon as possible.